swarmstack/errbot-docker/README.md

-# swarmstack/errbot-docker
+## swarmstack/errbot-docker

 Docker image for [Errbot](http://errbot.io), a chat-bot designed to be easily deployable, extensible and maintainable.

 [https://hub.docker.com/r/swarmstack/errbot-docker/](https://hub.docker.com/r/swarmstack/errbot-docker/)

 Built from Alpine Linux 3.8 and Python 3.6.
 Functions as a vanilla Errbot with it's available backends, plus optional Cisco Webex Teams backend support.
-Support for other community-provided backends vi local_backends directory.
+Support for other community-provided backends.
 Plugins can be installed and configured via the bot. [swarmstack](https://github.com/swarmstack/swarmstack) users should begin at the SWARMSTACK USERS section.

-## INSTALLATION
+---

+## RUN ERRBOT AS A CONTAINER

 To simply deploy Errbot in interactive _Text_ mode: